-All donors are recognized in our ANNUAL DONOR REPORT, which is mailed to all donors early each summer and depicts the previous year.
-The annual report lists all donors from the previous year and the names of those memorialized and honored for the previous year.
-A recap of how the TRUST used donated funds in the previous year is also included.
+Our donors are recognized in our ANNUAL DONOR REPORT, which is mailed to all donors early each summer and depicts the previous year.
+This publication lists these individuals and the names of those memorialized and honored.
+A recap of how the TRUST used these donated funds is also included.

 Donor recognition levels

-The graphic to the right explains the cumulative giving levels upon which Donor Wall listing is based.
+The graphic above explains the cumulative giving levels upon which the Donor Wall listing is based.
 For instance, donors who have cumulatively given $12,000 are placed in the Patron category and are listed on the Patron panel of the Donor Wall.
 Each giving level is listed on a separate panel on the Donor Wall.

 Donor's own words